 - Distance, pace, stroke count,

 I used the Heart Rate Monitor, and in comparison to my Fitbit, it’s pretty spot on.
+Like most fitness trackers and GPS Watches, the Coros Apex uses wrist-based heart rate.
+There is no strap, and everything is done from your wrist.
 I didn’t have an issue, and the accuracy seemed right in line.

 Sleep Tracking was a big feature for me.
 I like the ability to track sleep on the Fitbit Versa.
 I don’t think Garmin does a great job at it.
-The Apex also has you standard activity and sleep tracking features.
+The Apex also has your standard activity and sleep monitoring features.

 I think the sleep tracking is far more accurate and better than Garmin.
 I do believe, Fitbit sleep tracking is better.